masterrarrow/novakom/README.md

 # novakom

-Automatically checking utility bills on [novakom](https://www.novakom.com.ua/, "www.novakom.com.ua")
+Automatically check utility bills on [novakom](https://www.novakom.com.ua/, "www.novakom.com.ua")

-The script will open www.novakom.com.ua navigate through the site and open page with utility bills information.
+The script will open www.novakom.com.ua navigate through the site and open page with the utility bills information.
 You need just to click print if you want.

 ### Setup process